Did you know there’s a button on the back of your iPhone? Well, kinda.

 What is Back Tap?

-Back Tap is an Accessibility feature that Apple introduced with iOS 14.
-While it is intended to help those who might be physically inhibited when using their iPhone, it has potential applications for pretty much everyone.
+Back Tap is an Accessibility feature that Apple introduced a few years back with iOS 14.
+While it’s intended to help those with physical disabilities, it has potential applications for pretty much everyone.

-With Back Tap you can assign favored apps, UI commands, or Shortcuts to physical taps – either double or triple – on the back of the phone.
+With Back Tap you can assign favored apps, interface commands, accessibility functions, or even custom shortcuts to physical taps on the back of the phone.

-To set Back Tap up, head into Settings > Accessibility > Touch > Back Tap.
+Head into Settings > Accessibility > Touch and scroll all the down to Back Tap.

 You’ll be confronted by two options: Double Tap and Triple Tap, both of which will be set to None by default.

-Tap either one of these options and scroll through all of the System, Accessibility, Scroll Gestures, and Shortcuts available to you.
-Select one of these, and the function will be bound to that tap command.
+Select either one of these options and scroll through all of the System, Accessibility, Scroll Gestures, and Shortcuts available to you.
+Pick whatever you’d find most useful and the function will be bound to that tap command.

 Now exit the menu and do the same for the other Back Tap shortcut.
-From now on, simply double or triple tap on the back of your phone to initiate your chosen commands.
+From now on, you can initiate your chosen actions by quickly tapping two or three times on the back of the device.

 What is Back Tap useful for?